belodetek/black.box/README.md

 If multiple regions are available to un-block, click a country flag in the top right corner of the [dashboard](#dashboard).
 The device will re-boot with the new settings and un-block the selected country.

 # services
 A number of popular services are available to be routed via the tunnel on [Dashboard](#dashboard).
-If the serice you require is missing please, email [support](mailto:blackbox@belodedenko.me), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode or use the live chat link on the dashboard to request it.
+If the service you require is missing please, email [support](mailto:blackbox@belodedenko.me), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode or use the live chat link on the dashboard to request it.
+In the meantime, disable `policy routing` so all traffic is routed out the tunnel interface.

 Alternatively, set your device into `VPN` mode on the dashboard, then select `black.box` VPN provider from the drop-down list as well as the required location (i.e. UK or US).
 Login with your `GUID` as both the username and password.
 In this mode, all traffic will be routed via the unencrypted VPN tunnel.